Also see Scouts and Camping, Aquatic Animals, Hunting and Boating.

 - A fisherman lives here with the catch of his life.

-- The fishing is a tough job, but I'm willing to tackle it.
+- Fishing is a tough job, but I'm willing to tackle it.

 - The fishing is always better on the other side of the lake.